Redeemer University: Research and faculty

-The Wolters Centre hosts on-campus events throughout the year including The World and Our Calling Lectures in January.
+The Wolters Centre hosts on-campus events throughout the year, including The World and Our Calling Lectures in January.

 Partnerships

 The university holds membership in the Association of Universities and Colleges of Canada, the Council for Christian Colleges and Universities, the International Association for Promotion of Christian Higher Education, and the Association of Reformed Institutions of Higher Education in North America.

 Athletics

-Redeemer Royals fields sports teams in the Ontario Colleges Athletic Association.
-The Royals compete in men's and women's basketball, volleyball, cross country, soccer, indoor soccer, and badminton.
-They have a men's hockey team in the Niagara Christian Hockey League.
+Redeemer Royals fields sports teams across four collegiate affiliations including the Ontario Colleges Athletic Association.
+The Royals compete in men's and women's varsity basketball, volleyball, and soccer, and have varsity running, disc golf, and powerlifting clubs.
+They have a men's hockey team in the Upstate New York Club Hockey League.

 The Royals have five people inducted into the OCAA hall of fame: Terry Talsma (volleyball and soccer), Ryan Talsma (volleyball), Michelle Van Berkel (volleyball), Colin DeRaaf (volleyball) and John Byl (builder).